 WELCOME BACK TO IN-CINEMA FILMS

-You emphatically told us that you missed sharing – great films, discussion and argument with friends – so we are delighted to announce that BOFA is back at Village Cinemas in Launceston and Hobart.
-We have sourced 20 films just for you from 12 countries from as far away as Bhutan and as close to home as New Zealand.
+You emphatically told us that you missed sharing – great films, discussion and argument with friends – so in May 2021 we were delighted to bring BOFA back at Village Cinemas in Launceston and Hobart with 20 films from 12 countries from as far away as Bhutan and as close to home as New Zealand.

-BOFA 2021 is showcasing inspiring films curated around themes of Stories of Us, Chasing Wonder, The Choices We Make, World Stories, We Are Who We Are, Eat & Drink, By Design, and Climate Action.
+BOFA 2021 showcased inspiring films curated around themes of Stories of Us, Chasing Wonder, The Choices We Make, World Stories, We Are Who We Are, Eat & Drink, By Design, and Climate Action.
 THE IN-CINEMA FESTIVALS ARE NOW OVER BUT OUR STORIES OF TASMANIA SHORT FILMS ARE STILL LIVE!
 NO ACCESS CODE NEEDED.
 JUST CLICK AND PLAY

 VITA AND VIRGINIA